 One classic example is Guinness currently owned by British beverage behemoth Diageo.

 On the flipside, televisions are an example of a product that has not been so resilient to inflation over the years.
 Flat-screen TVs could easily have fetched a price tag north of £10,000 back when they were first introduced by Fujitsu in the mid-nineties.
-But fast forward to today, and a 55”, top-of-the-range, ultra-HD Samsung TV would cost you around £480.
+Fast forward to today, and a 55”, top-of-the-range, ultra-HD Samsung TV would set you back only around £480.

 Essentially, electronics brands have had no other choice than to lower their prices—regardless of inflation.